 [START FIGURE 5.30 HERE]

 Trajectories of carbon cycle dynamics for models beyond 2100.
-Shown are three scenarios, SSP5–8.5, SSP5–3.4–overshoot, and SSP1–2.6, from four ESMs (CanESM5, UKESM1, CESM2-WACCM, IPSL-CM6a-LR) and one EMIC (UVIC-ESCM, (Mengis et al., 2020)) for which extensions beyond 2100 are available.
+Shown are three scenarios, SSP5–8.5, SSP5–3.4–overshoot, and SSP1–2.6, from four ESMs (CanESM5, UKESM1, CESM2-WACCM, IPSL-CM6a-LR) and one EMIC (UVIC-ESCM, Mengis et al., 2020) for which extensions beyond 2100 are available.
 Solid lines represent the median flux value across the ensemble, and shading represents 15th–85th percentiles across the ensemble.
 Further details on data sources and processing are available in the chapter data table (Table 5.SM.6).

 [END FIGURE 5.30 HERE]

-Near-Term Prediction of Ocean and Land Carbon Sinks
+Near-term Prediction of Ocean and Land Carbon Sinks

-The IPCC AR5 (WGI, Section 11.3.2) assessed near-term climate predictability based on ESMs initialised from the observed climate state.
-Since the AR5, a growing number of prediction systems have been developed based on ESMs that include the ocean and land carbon cycle components.
+The AR5 (WGI, Section 11.3.2) assessed near-term climate predictability based on ESMs initialized from the observed climate state.
+Since AR5, a growing number of prediction systems have been developed based on ESMs that include the ocean and land carbon cycle components.
 Predictability of key physical climate variables (assessed in Chapter 4) provides a platform to establish predictive skill for interannual variations in the strength of the natural carbon sinks in response to internal climate variability.
-In most systems the carbon cycle components are only indirectly initialised and respond to the initialised climate variations (Li et al., 2019).
-This subsection synthesises information on predictability of the land and ocean carbon sinks using both the idealised potential predictability and the actual predictability skill measures.
+In most systems the carbon cycle components are only indirectly initialized and respond to the initialized climate variations (Li et al., 2019).
+This subsection synthesizes information on predictability of the land and ocean carbon sinks using both the idealized potential predictability and the actual predictability skill measures.